Body found in Memphis identified as abducted 34-year-old woman

 MPD said Fletcher's body was found near a vacant home in the 1600 block at the corner of E Person Ave. and Victor St. around 5 p.m.
 Monday, Sept.
 5. Investigators confirmed the identity just before 9 a.m.
 Tuesday morning, just minutes after cancelling a City Watch Alert.

-A news conference is set for 10:30 a.m.
-Tuesday with Memphis Police Chief CJ Davis, FBI, ATF, US Marshals, and District Attorney General Steve Mulroy.
+A news conference was held Tuesday morning with Memphis Police Chief CJ Davis, FBI, ATF, US Marshals, and new Shelby County District Attorney General Steve Mulroy.

+Chief Davis called it a sad day for Memphis, and said "while the outcome is not what we hoped for, we are happy to get this perpetrator off the streets."
+Davis said it is too early for them to say where or how Fletcher died.
+Davis said MPD followed hundreds of tips, and the investigation is ongoing.

+D.A.
+Mulroy said they believe this is a "random attack by a stranger."
+He said the family has asked for media to respect their privacy and allow them to grieve.

 Suspect charged with Fletcher's murder